 Photoshoots are my favorite form of escapism.

-Since I’ve started inserting photo sets into my newer, non-fashion-related posts, I’ve toyed around with the idea of having two narratives per post, one through photos and one through text.
+I’ve been toying with the idea of having two narratives per post, one through photos and one through text.
 Now, when I’m shooting photos, I think about the story I’m trying to tell.
 What kind of feeling am I conveying through the setting, the clothes I’m wearing, and the poses I’m using?

 That sounds a lot more poetic than it is.
 Photo shooting in general sounds really glamorous — it conjures up thoughts of exotic settings, beautiful clothes, flawless makeup, and a dedicated photographer/crew following you around.
 The reality, at least for me, is pretty different.
 I use my iPhone 7 camera, my entire “photo studio” fits into a tote bag, and I find time to take photos between classes in obscure spots where there are no people.
 The majority of my photoshoots are done for fun with my own clothes, although I do sometimes work with sponsors and local boutiques.